DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 author = "DarkBones"
 authorTwitter = "" #do not include @
 cover = ""
-tags = []
-keywords = []
-description = ""
-showFullContent = false
-readingTime = true
-hideComments = true
-draft = true
+tags = ["AI", "machine learning", "LLMs", "retrieval", "RAG"] keywords = ["Retrieval-Augmented Generation", "RAG", "LLM prompting", "vector databases", "AI knowledge retrieval"] description = "A beginner-friendly breakdown of Retrieval-Augmented Generation (RAG), how it works, and why it makes LLMs more powerful." showFullContent = false readingTime = true hideComments = true draft = true
 +++
-*Retrieval-Augmented Generation (RAG) is a technique that helps Large Language Models (LLMs) retrieve relevant information from external sources before generating a response.
-Since LLMs are trained on static datasets and don’t automatically update with new information, RAG allows them to pull in fresh, domain-specific, or private knowledge without requiring expensive retraining.*
+*Retrieval-Augmented Generation (RAG) enhances Large Language Models (LLMs) by enabling them to retrieve relevant information from external sources before generating a response.
+Because LLMs rely on static training data and do not update automatically, RAG provides a way to integrate fresh, domain-specific, or private knowledge without requiring costly retraining.*

-*In this article, we'll break down how RAG works, why it’s useful, and what makes it different from traditional LLM prompting.
-Expect oversimplified analogies, some light technical deep dives, and a few poorly drawn diagrams to bring it all together.*
+*In this article, we will explore how RAG works, why it is useful, and how it differs from traditional LLM prompting.
+Expect oversimplified analogies, light technical deep dives, and a few poorly drawn diagrams to tie everything together.*

 ## RAG

-Large Language Models are great for many things.
-They can code, write emails, hallucinate ingredients for the perfect sandwich, and even write articles (though I still prefer doing that myself).
-But for some things, they just don't work.
-Because LLMs take a long time to train, they don't "know" about recent events.
-If you ask an LLM about what happened last week, it will either tell you it can't, tell you what happened the week before its training started, or just make stuff up.
+Large Language Models excel at many tasks.
+They can code, draft emails, hallucinate ingredients for the perfect sandwich, and even write articles, although I still prefer doing that myself.
+However, they have a major limitation.
+They lack real-time knowledge.
+Because training LLMs is a time-consuming process, they do not "know" about recent events.
+If you ask one about last week, it will either display a disclaimer, provide an outdated answer, or generate something completely inaccurate.

-Some LLMs get around this by pulling in real-time data from external sources before generating a response.
-This approach is called RAG, short for **Retrieval-Augmented Generation**, where the model retrieves relevant information and augments your prompt before answering.
+Some LLMs overcome this limitation by retrieving real-time data from external sources before responding.
+This approach, known as *Retrieval-Augmented Generationl (RAG)*, allows the model to fetch relevant information and incorporate it into the prompt before generating an answer.

 ## RAG - Oversimplified

-But how does RAG work under the hood?
-Instead of researching on our own, let's ask our favorite LLM:
+But how does RAG actually work?
+Instead of looking it up ourselves, let’s ask our favorite LLM:
 ![Rag is a piece of cloth](1-rag-is-a-piece-of-cloth.png)

-Okay, so clearly this model doesn't know what Retrieval-Augmented Generation is.
-That's fine, we can ask our friend Bob:
+This is not quite what we were hoping for.
+No problem, we can ask Bob instead.
 ![Asking Bob](2-bob-rag.png)

-Interesting, Bob also didn't know the answer but was able to retrieve it.
-Let's break down what happened:
+Surprisingly, Bob did not know the answer either, but he was able to retrieve it.
+Here is what happened:
-1. We asked Bob to tell us about RAG.
+1. We asked Bob about RAG.
-2. Bob went to the library and asked the librarian for information about RAG.
+2. Bob went to the library and asked the librarian for information.
-3. The librarian told Bob where he can find it.
+3. The librarian pointed him to the right aisle.
-4. Bob retrieves the information as per the instructions of the librarian.
+4. Bob retrieved the information.
-5. Now Bob sounds like he knew it all along.
+5. Now Bob sounds like an expert.
 Thanks, Bob.

 This breakdown reveals that Bob is effectively functioning as a RAG agent.
 With that insight, let’s explore exactly how a RAG agent operates.

 ## RAG - Simplified

 Let's transform our interaction with Bob into an actual RAG system:
-- Bob becomes the **RAG system**.
+- Bob represents the **RAG system**.
-- The librarian becomes an **embedder**.
+- The librarian acts as an **embedder**.
-- The library becomes a **vector database**.
+- The library functions as a **vector database**.

 ![Rag System](4-rag-system.png)

-Instead of the user prompting the LLM directly, they prompt the *RAG system* instead.
-The *RAG system* goes to the *embedder*, and repeats the user's prompt.
-The *embedder* returns the user's prompt in the form of a *vector*.
+Instead of prompting the LLM directly, the user interacts with the *RAG system*.
+The *RAG system* then forwards the prompt to the *embedder*, which converts it into a *vector*.
 This *vector* is a numeric representation of the prompt.
-The idea is that data that shares similarities with the prompt will share similarities in their vector representations.
+The idea is that information with similar meaning will have similar vector representations.

-We can use this vector to find relevant data in the vector database.
-When we give the vector of the user's prompt to the database, it returns the most "similar" (relevant) data.
+This vector allows the system to find relevant information in the vector database.
+When the vector representation of the user's prompt is sent to the database, it retrieves the most relevant matches.

-The RAG system then simply "augments" the user's prompt with this relevant information like so:
+The *RAG system* then enhances the user's prompt by including the retrieved information:
 ```
 <context>
 the information returned from the database